 We have been working hard to improve our engagement with young people in children's planning and have developed new approaches to make sure children and young people's voices are heard and included.

 Integrated Children's Services Plan 2023-2026

 Children's Rights Report 2017-2020

-Every child and young person will have a Named Person to make sure their wellbeing
+Every child and young person will have a Named Person to make sure their wellbeing is promoted.

 Wellbeing is described by 8 indicators (sometimes called SHANARRI):

 Your named person can help if you are a child or young person worried about your wellbeing, or a parent worried about your child / young person's wellbeing.